chinamike65/hugo-tuolesi/content/book6/book6en.md

 Learning Buddhism requires wealth.

-At the beginning of learning Buddhism, we need to cultivate the world to perfection, so we need wealth.
+At the beginning of learning Buddhism, we need to cultivate success in the world to perfection, so we need wealth.

 Some people have some misunderstandings, saying that studying Buddhism is not about seeing through and letting go?
 It is to see through and let go, but on the understanding level of seeing through and letting go, there are two meanings.
 One of them means letting go of troubles, not letting go of wealth, family, etc. You should know this.

 Do we need wealth to study Buddhism?

 Wealth is needed in the beginning.

 70